betty-van/100-days-of-code/r1-log.md

   - Finished Lecture 1 HTML CSS
   - Finished reading Eloquent JS Chapter 5
   - Installed SASS and learned how to implement it from the command line
+  - Implementation of linked list, hash table, BST, and stack & queue in node.js

 ## Day 20: 11-9- 19